What you need to know

 It is the responsibility of the petition organiser to contact other signatories to the petition to inform them of its progress.

-Once the petition is complete, it can be emailed to governance@mvcc.vic.gov.au, or sent to:
+Once the petition or joint letter is complete, it can be emailed to governance@mvcc.vic.gov.au, or sent to:

 Moonee Valley City Council